12th annual Aboriginal Trust and Investment Workshop

 If any of this applies to your community, you might be thinking of developing your own community’s capacity and skills in managing community investments and trusts.

 The 12th annual Aboriginal Trust and Investment Workshop is taking place from October 26-7 in Vancouver, BC.
 This annual event is one of Canada’s premier trust and investment conferences linking First Nations trustees and investment managers, lands staff and financial staff with a wealth of Canada’s top advisors in the areas of trusteeship and wealth managers.
 The workshop is designed to educate and engage participants in discussion on the fundamentals of Aboriginal settlement trusts and investment management.
+Before you start investing, make sure you know what to invest in and where to put your money.

 - Effectively Manage and Invest Settlement